Tamsin Stuart Art

 Everything I paint comes from the heart based on what inspires me.

-Love the way it looks quite metallic from a distance but if you zoom in you can see all the brushstrokes and colours it's made up of.
+Hadn't tried metal before.
+Like the way it looks quite metallic from a distance but if you zoom in you can see all the brushstrokes and colours it's made up of.

 Lily Pond